oddbird/susy/docs/syntax.rst

 We've written a powerful new :doc:`Default Syntax <settings>`, and we're keeping the old :doc:`susyone/index` available as well.
 But why stop there?
-You can create your own unique syntax, or port over the language of existing tools like `oocss`_, `singularity`_, `zurb`_, `neat`_, `zen`_, `blueprint`_, `960gs`_, etc.,
+You can *create your own unique syntax*, or port over the language of existing tools like `oocss`_, `singularity`_, `zurb`_, `neat`_, `zen`_, `blueprint`_, `960gs`_, etc.,